 When you get ready to buy a car, there are quite a few important decisions to make.
-Will you need a small, gas efficient car for commutes, a family vehicle, or a truck?
+Will you need a small, fuel efficient car for commute, a family vehicle, or a truck?
 What is your budget?
 What color do you prefer?

 Once you have decided which vehicle you desire, discovering what you are able to afford can seem to be more than a bit complicated.
 You might be able to get car payments that are affordable, but the costs do not begin and end with a car payment.

-Before you start car shopping, it is a good idea to take a quick peek at some of these costs just to make sure they don’t catch you off guard.
+Before you start car shopping, it is a good idea to take a quick look at some of these costs just to make sure they don’t catch you off guard.